0xSp0rt/Creating-Group-Policy-Objects/README.md

-<h1>Creating Group Policy Objects and Shared Data Access</h1>
+<h1>Creating Group Policy Objects, Shared Data Access, App Restrictions and Remote Desktop Connection</h1>

 <h2>Description</h2>
-In this lab, we are going to walk through how to create Disk Quota management, Disabling Windows Services, Create Group policy Objects <abbr>(GPO)</abbr>, Shared data access, Organizational Units and Users and using GPOs to restrict applications .
-Configuring and running this lab on an Hyper-v windows 10 virtual machine will help develop your understanding of how active directory and GPOs work.
+In this lab, we are going to walk through how to create Disk Quota management, Disabling Windows Services, Creating shared folder, Creating Organizational unit and users, Create Group policy Objects <abbr>(GPO)</abbr>, using GPOs to restrict applications and Remote desktop connection.
+Configuring and running this lab will be done using virtual machines that are run on Hyper-v and this will help develop your understanding of how active directory and GPOs work.
 <br />